airbornelabs/responsive-resume/README.md

-Responsive-Resume
+Responsive Resume
 =================

-_A single page responsive resume_
+A single page responsive resume template

-Basic things to configure would be:
-- title
-- meta description
-- swap me.png

-**Note** some headers and divs will be hidden on small viewports, uses the (hide-for-small) css class.

 _This was built using the [foundation](http://foundation.zurb.com/ "Foundation") framework._

 ### Changelog
-Version 1: initial build
+Version 1: initial build using Foundation 1.0